Zylatis/turnstiles/README.md

 - [x] Duration (time since last modified)
 - [ ] SizeLines (number of lines in file)

+## Note:
+Currently this library only supports rotation by creating new files when a rotation is required, rather than renaming existing files.
+For example if "my_file.log" is given then when the first rotation occurs this will be renamed "my_file.log.1".
+This means the latest file has the highest index, not the original filename.
+This is done to minimize surface area with the filesystem but is part of the future work.

 # Examples
 Rotate when a log file exceeds a certain filesize